tin-/teckit/README.md

 ### Step 4

 Each meter triggered and readout in main loop with measurement result is saved into *meas_val[**N**]* variable.
-If some variables unused, often in case when less than 6 instruments used, assign them to zero instead of removing, to preserve CSV output file formatting for future use.
+If some variables unused, often in case when less than 6 instruments used, assign them to zero instead of removing, to preserve DSV output file formatting for future use.
 Code related to triggering and data collection from one meter:

 ```
 dmm1.trigger()                         # Trigger DMM1